SamFarah/ConsoleTablePrint/readme.md

 ### 💡 Example Usage

-You can apply these styles either by configuring a new TableStyle inline using a lambda expression or by passing a pre configured TableStyle object to PrintAsTable
+Styles can be applied either inline via a lambda or by passing a pre-configured `TableStyle` object to `PrintAsTable()`.

 ```csharp
 people.PrintAsTable(style =>